We’ve tried to come up with a definitive overview of how life in Germany compares to life in the UK.

 Where the Grass is Greener?
 Moving to Germany from the UK

-So, with that out of the way, here are a level-headed bunch of social, economic and cultural differences between the UK and Germany, so you can weigh up the pros and cons.
+So, here are a level-headed bunch of social, economic and cultural differences between the UK and Germany, so you can weigh up the case for yourselves.

-On balance, obviously we think that living in Germany is better for a whole number of reasons.
+On balance though, obviously we think that living in Germany is better for a whole number of reasons.

 Violent crime and muggings in German cities are very rare.
 Only the largest metropolises have a couple of no-go areas where you wouldn’t want to be on your own at night.